-Learning to count and practicing math vocabulary can be fun for young children with Over the Galaxy.
+Learning to count and practicing math vocabulary can be fun for young students with Over the Galaxy.
 Mastering the basics of counting is essential for every math student.
-With this counting game children work on counting concepts from preschool through first grade, practicing number matching and speed counting.
+With this counting game children work on counting concepts from preschool through first grade as well as practicing number matching and speed counting.
 All the teacher or therapist has to do is choose the number(s) to be recognized in the lesson.
-The student playing the game will appear on the surface of a planet, and his or her mission is to count the objects that various spaceships carry, choosing only the ones that match the specified number.
+The student playing the game will appear on the imaginary surface of a planet as an avatar.
+His or her mission is to count the objects that various spaceships carry, choosing only the ones that match the specified number.

 In addition to counting, Over the Galaxy helps students improve their vocabulary skills.
-Building vocabulary is an essential part of learning language and shouldn’t be dull.
+Building vocabulary is an essential part of learning language and Over the Galaxy makes it fun.
 With this game, the teacher or therapist provides a letter, and the students are asked to identify which objects on screen begin with that letter.
-The teacher can spice up the classroom by asking students to choose only words that belong to a common theme and start with the same letter.
+The teacher can challenge this activity by asking students to choose only words that belong to a common theme and start with the same letter.

-Furthermore, the teacher or therapist can make Over the Galaxy even more fun by activating power ups when students answer multiple questions correctly.
+Over the Galaxy also offers some objects to stimulate discussions about emotional intelligence.
+It is an engaging way to further the conversation with children about their feelings.
+The teacher can enhance the learning experience by asking students to recognize and choose the images that express specific emotions.
+The teacher or therapist can make Over the Galaxy even more fun by activating power ups when students answer multiple questions correctly.
 The game can be customized by adding a time limit, or by adjusting the rate at which objects appear on screen, thus allowing teachers to influence the student’s pace of thinking.
-Finally, the teacher has access to detailed reports on the student’s performance throughout the game.
+Finally, as with all the Kinems games, the teacher has access to detailed reports on the student’s performance throughout the game.

 Ready to be teleported to a new galaxy for your mission to collect all the correct objects?